To Galilean physics To Galilean physics To Galilean physics To relativity To Galilean physics To relativity

 Dedication

-Since its start, this website is dedicated to my brothers Stephan and Philipp Schiller.
+Since its start in 1997, this website is dedicated to my brothers Stephan and Philipp Schiller.
+The text itself is dedicated to my own family.

 Top